dacvinhng/MuseumTicketSample/README.md

 # MuseumTicketSample
-This iOS app sample about book museum ticket
+This iOS app sample about booking museum ticket